 Corporate donations

-On the other hand, a donation involves a straightforward philanthropic contribution from a company or individual to a nonprofit without any expectation of receiving promotional benefits.
-These donations, whether monetary or in-kind, are typically driven by the donor’s commitment to social responsibility and community engagement.
+On the other hand, a corporate donation involves a straightforward philanthropic contribution from a company or individual to a nonprofit without expecting promotional benefits.
+The donor’s commitment to social responsibility and community engagement typically drives these monetary or in-kind donations.

 When looking for potential sponsors, research individuals or organizations aligned with your campaign.
 These can be local businesses, larger corporations, community organizations, philanthropic foundations, or individuals interested in supporting your mission.